Faculty & Volunteers

 2nd Year Americorps Teacher

 Blair Goldstein graduated from Skidmore College with a double major in psychology and studio art.
-She is a first year AmeriCorps teacher at Paraclete and primarily works with 7th and 8th grade students.
-She also teaches an arts and crafts enrichment class and a self-care class.
+She is looking forward to her second year at Paraclete!

 Throughout college, she worked extensively in daycares and schools with young children (ages 2-7) doing developmental psychology research.
 In the art studio, she kept up an oil painting practice.
 Before attending Skidmore, Blair lived at home with her family in Omaha, Nebraska.
 Outside of Paraclete, you can find her spending time with friends, drawing or painting in the studio, or exploring new restaurants in Chinatown.